-Bitdefender Vs. Windows Defender – Which is Best in 2020?
+Bitdefender Vs. Windows Defender (Updated 2020)

 Even though Windows is a prominent PC operating system, they really never had an excellent reputation when it comes to cyber security.
 This is the reason why antivirus software such as Bitdefender is here.
 Gladly, Microsoft didn’t ignore the threat themselves as they made the Windows Defender to each Windows installation.

 Whether you rely on Windows Defender to maintain your personal computer safe or not is a different matter.
 This is the reason why we are going to compare Windows Defender with Bitdefender – which is our pick as the best antivirus software out there.
 You see, Windows Defender made it onto our best free antivirus software, and it actually offers some quite decent protection scores.
 However, you should read on if you want to see how it really performs.

 Moreover, you can also take a peek at our elaborated review before you find out who will in this roundup.

 Initiating the Match – Bitdefender vs. Windows Defender

 With possible threats to your technology popping up every day, you can’t really afford to pick an antivirus that doesn’t give you the most ideal coverage.
 Bitdefender is a paid solution that comes with premium feature list to match.
 In fact, it is the top of our recommendation lists.
 On the other hand, Windows Defender is doesn’t only come with free trial but it is actually free, which means it comes with certain limitations which we will tackle along the way.